MKLab-ITI/JGNN/tutorials/Primitives.md

  `Tensor setDimensionName(String rowName, String colName)` | arithmetic | A shorthand of calling `setRowName(rowName).setColName(colName)`.

-When they can, arithmetic operations, *including* matrix multiplication and copying, automatically infer dimension names in the result to make sure that only compatible data types are compared.
-Dimension names can be freely changed for any data Tensor object *without* backtracking changes (even for see-through data types, shuch as asTransposed()).
+:bulb: Arithmetic operations, *including* matrix multiplication and copying, automatically infer dimension names in the result to make sure that only compatible data types are compared.
+Dimension names can be freely changed for any Tensor *without* backtracking changes (even for see-through data types, such as the outcome of asTransposed()).